 Many of us old-school, pre-1980s technology board guys remember actually running the additive PCB process back in the day well before the subtractive process became the preferred methodology.
 The additive process was quite simple and had far fewer process steps than the complicated travelers seen in today’s PCB shops.
 There was neither a need for copper clad raw laminate nor current selective electroplating technologies.
 A negative image was defined on a resin substrate, and metal was selectively added, or built up, to form the circuitry and interconnects.

 This was followed up in the October 2013 issue of The PCB Magazine with “Point of View: 3D Printing—Tales from the Road,” Industry 5.0: Can We Learn From Other Industries? which highlighted the successful utilization of 3D printing from my travels in a variety of industries, none of which were PCB manufacturing:

 Peking University’s Dr. Liu Zhongjun has been using EBM 3D printing for the past nine years to develop new spinal implants (Figure 1).
 During that time, he has created hundreds of orthopedic implants that have been custom engineered to fit each specific patient’s body.
 He explains, “In the past, we used clinical titanium mesh, but with the growth of bone, titanium mesh could easily stick into the bone and cause collapse.
 3D-printed implants fit the bone completely and allow the bone to grow into the implants.”
 Zhongjun continued, “In this aspect, 3D-printed implants are more reliable than traditional ones.”

 Figure 1: 3D-printed spinal implant.
 (Source: Spinal Surgery News)

-This column originally appeared in the September 2018 issue of PCB007 Magazine.
+This article originally appeared in the December 2018 issue of PCB007 Magazine, click here.